Self-hosted DBtune on Docker Compose

 ./setup-self-hosted.sh

-• SMTP/Email settings for password reset and notifications.
+- SMTP/email settings for password reset and notifications.

-1. Start the Platform
+- Start the platform

-docker compose --env-file .env.self-hosted up -d
+docker compose --env-file .env.self-hosted up -d - Only the main web interface (default port

-• Only the main web interface (default port 8000) is open externally.
-You have the option to expose the influx and prefect-server to access their UI's if required.
+8000) is open externally.
+You have the option to expose theinfluxandprefect-serverto access their UIs if required. - All other components communicate privately inside Docker.

-1. Access the Application
+- Access the application

 System Requirements